 You should submit an application to renew a Blue Badge 6 to 8 weeks before it expires.

-No. The purpose of a Blue Badge is to enable badge holders to access places that they wouldn’t be able to if they couldn’t park close to.
+No. The purpose of a Blue Badge is to enable badge holders to access places that they wouldn’t be able to if they couldn’t park close by.
 If the badge holder is to remain in the car then there is no reason why the car can’t be parked in a normal parking space.
 It would also be blocking a space for another badge holder who needs to use the space to access somewhere nearby.

 No. A Blue Badge can only be used when the Blue Badge holder is getting the direct benefit of being able to park close to their destination.

-The assessment will be made up of time talking to the assessor about your health, medical conditions, how you normally manage to get out and about and other issues regarding how you may meet the criteria for a Blue Badge.
+The assessment will be made up of time talking to the assessor about your health, medical conditions, how you normally manage to get out and about, and other issues regarding how you may meet the criteria for a Blue Badge.
 You may also be asked to go for a short walk with the assessor for them to observe how you walk.

 The assessments are carried out by Occupational Therapy staff employed by Dudley Council.

-Medical information, such as prescriptions or letters about your health conditions can be useful to the assessors when making a decision about your eligibility for a Blue Badge and you are welcome to send copies of such information with your application form or bring them to an assessment.
-If further medical information is required by the assessors then they may ask you to request this from medical staff involved with your health care.
+Medical information, such as prescriptions or letters about your health conditions, can be useful to the assessors when making a decision about your eligibility for a Blue Badge.
+You are welcome to send copies of such information with your application form or bring them to an assessment.
+If further medical information is required by the assessors, they may ask you to request this from medical staff involved with your health care.

 Specialist medical professionals include clinical psychologists, educational psychologists, neurologists, occupational therapists or psychiatrists.

-Misuse or fraudulent use of a Blue Badge is a criminal offence, you could be prosecuted, have a criminal record and face a fine of up to £1000.
+Misuse or fraudulent use of a Blue Badge is a criminal offence.
+You could be prosecuted, have a criminal record and face a fine of up to £1000.

-No. A Blue badge is for a person who travels in a vehicle as either a driver or a passenger.
+No. A Blue Badge is for a person who travels in a vehicle as either a driver or a passenger.
 A Blue Badge holder is able to display the badge in any vehicle they travel in.